torvalds/linux/Documentation/userspace-api/media/mediactl/media-controller-model.rst

    from a source pad to a sink pad.

--  An **interface link** is a point-to-point bidirectional control connection between a Linux Kernel interface and an entity.
+-  An **interface link** is a point-to-point bidirectional control connection between a GNU/Linux Kernel interface and an entity.

 - An **ancillary link** is a point-to-point connection denoting that two entities form a single logical unit.
 For example this could represent the